input-output-hk/catalyst-voices/docs/src/architecture/10_quality/testplans/flutter_cardano_integration.md

 ### Tools

 The main tool we will use is dart integration test package.
-We still need to investigate if all the testing needed can be archived only with dart or if we need to use playwright for the web UI part
+We still need to investigate if all the testing needed can be achieved only with dart or if we need to use playwright for the web UI part

 ## ACC framework